mabd314/mazing_web_backend/README.md

         - **backward**: If there is an open door behind the character, he walks through the door to the room behind it.

     - Status:
-        - **playerstatus**: Prints the character's oreintation direction, gold count and item
+        - **status**: Prints the character's orientation direction, gold count and item

     - Time:
         - **time**: Prints elapsed time since the game started as well as the remaining time you have until you finish.